mgumz/vopher/README.md

 > There is no UI integration into *vim*!!

-Yep, nothing to see on this front here .. yet.
-I need some means to exchange messages between *vim* and *vopher* in an asyncronous way, without the need for +clientserver.
-I am also not so sure that the effort on integrating *vopher* into the *vim*-UI is really worth it: I use *vim* as my text editor, not as a means to constantly updating and managing the plugins I use.
-Thus, I consider using *vopher* a rare case.
-Using the command line outside of *vim* is fine for me right now.
+Yep, nothing to see on this front here … yet.
+I need some means to exchange messages between **vim** and **vopher** in an asyncronous way, without the need for `+clientserver`.
+I am also not so sure that the effort on integrating **vopher** into the **vim**-UI is really worth it: I use **vim** as my text editor, not as a means to constantly updating and managing the plugins I use.
+Thus, I consider using **vopher** a rare case.
+Using the command line outside of **vim** is fine for me right now.

 > Why??

-*pathogen* (which is what I use) has no means on it's own to acquire plugins.
+**pathogen** (which is what I use) has no means on it's own to acquire plugins.

-*vundle* needs *git*.
+**vundle** needs **git**.
 It fetches the whole history of any plugin.
 I am not interested in the history, I am just interested in a certain snapshot for a certain vim-plugin.
-In addition to that: the installation of *git* on Windows takes up ~ 250mb.
+In addition to that: the installation of **git** on Windows takes up ~ 250mb.
 The sum of my vim-plugins take up ~ 4mb.

-*Neobundle* depends on *git* or *svn*.
+**Neobundle** depends on **git** or **svn**.

 > Why not use curl/python/ruby???

-*curl* is easy to install and available everywhere.
-But it's a bit stupid on it's own.
-I would have to write a lot of what *vopher* does on it's own in a real programming language 'x'.
-Or VimL (vimscript).
+**curl** is easy to install and available everywhere.
+But it is a bit stupid on its own.
+I would have to write a lot of what **vopher** does on its own in a real programming language 'x'.
+Or `VimL` (vimscript).
 Which would lead to even more code and maybe an additional interpreter which might need even more stuff.
 On Windows the curl-binary which supports https weighs ~ 1.6mb.
 A python installer for Windows weighs ~ 17mb, installed ~ 60mb.
-Yeah, one could create a standalone binary with something like *PyInstaller*.
-This does not give anything substantially better than the *Golang*-produced binary and it's builtin networking and concurrency powers.
+Yeah, one could create a standalone binary with something like **PyInstaller**.
+This does not give anything substantially better than the **Golang**-produced binary and it's builtin networking and concurrency powers.

 > But Python and Ruby are just a `brew install` away!

 Yep.
-If you are working mostly on the same platform you can get very comfortable with your nice and cosy environment.
+If you are working mostly on the same platform you can get very comfortable within your nice and cosy environment.
 If you switch platform borders on a regular basis, things become a bit more complicated.
-I want to place one .zip file on my server, containing all my *vim* files, vopher binaries and then I am ready to go (pun) in no time.
+I want to place one `.zip` file on my server, containing all my **vim** files, **vopher** binaries and then I am ready to go (pun) in no time.

-> Will *vopher* handle all the dependencies for me?
+> Will **vopher** handle all the dependencies for me?

 Nope.
-There is no central repository for plugins which all of the plugin-writers agree on (in contrast, SublimeText3 has the defacto standard https://packagecontrol.io/installation ).
-Ontop of that something like a file-format for dependencies is lacking.
-Again, setting up the vopher.list file is something rare; I expect to change it from time to time.
+There is no central repository for plugins which all the plugin-writers agree on (in contrast, **SublimeText3** has the de facto standard https://packagecontrol.io/installation ).
+On top of that, something like a file-format for dependencies is lacking.
+Again, setting up the `vopher.list` file is something rare; I expect to change it from time to time.
 Dependencies for the plugins won't change that often either.
 So, a lot of effort and nothing substantial to gain from.

 ## License

 Copyright (c) Mathias Gumz.
-Distributed under the same terms as *vim* itself.
+Distributed under the same terms as **vim** itself.
 See :help license.

 (Optional) Dependencies: